SalvadorLekan/monster-robo/README.md

 ## monster-robo-app

-This Project imitates the first project in the React tutorial from Andrei and Yinhua
+This Project imitates the first project in the React tutorial from Andrei and Yihua